cloudfuse-io/buzz-rust/README.md

 - remember that you can specify the `default.env` file to avoid being prompted at each command
 - *backend* and *deploy* profiles can be the same.
 In this case both the terraform backend and the buzz stack will reside in the same AWS account
 - Some resources might not be completely initialized after the terraform script completes.
 It generates errors such as `(AccessDeniedException) when calling the Invoke operation`.
 In that case wait a few minutes and try again.

+## Running queries

+Limitations:
+- only SQL supported by DataFusion is supported by Buzz
+- only single datasource queries can be run (no join)
+- a Buzz stack can only read S3 in its own region (because of S3 Gateway Endpoint)